Ziabko/Chatty-Project-QA/README.md

 «Chatty» is a social networking web application that allows users to connect, share content, and manage personal profiles.
 The platform supports both regular users and administrators with role-specific functionalities.
 The first stage involved analyzing the technical requirements.
 During this phase, several inconsistencies were identified and corrected to ensure alignment with the intended functionality and project goals.

 Objective of the project:
- Goal of Automated Testing

 The goal of automated testing in the Chatty project is to increase test coverage, improve efficiency, and ensure fast and reliable validation of core functionalities.
 Automated tests are designed to:
 - Verify the correctness of user registration, login, and session management
 - Validate content creation, editing, and deletion workflows